Sports Psychology Tips: How to Find Your Why

 - What roles am I enjoying playing in my life and sport?

 Now that you’ve asked yourself these questions I’m in no doubt that you will be more clear about your WHY.
-However, if you’re in need of more advice why not listen to my latest podcast where I discuss it from a different angle to aid your motivation and knowledge.
+However, if you’re in need of more advice why not listen to this podcast where I discuss it from a different angle to aid your motivation and knowledge.

 If you’d like to sign up for further tips and advice to help you succeed, please consider subscribing to the Mental Edge.